 But while we can’t make more time, we can do better with how we use the time that we do have.
 And since it would be almost outrageous to suggest that we should completely abandon technology (in this day an age that would be nearly impossible) – getting away from technology every now and then could do wonders for your family bonding.
-When you set limits on your digital connections you are able to boost your family’s connectedness.
+When you set limits on your digital connections you are able to boost your family’s real life connectedness.

 Technology-free Hobbies for the Whole Family to Enjoy